wzajas/test1/README.md

 Only words that have kanji in them go into database, but it's fairly simple to modify the script to generate full dictionary.

+### Word of warning

+It takes about 1.4 G of memory to process files.

 ### Database structure

            .----------.       .-------------.      .------------.